7 Tips For Travelling With Kids During the Summer Holidays

-Travelling at the busiest time of the year can be stressful.
-Your mind is preoccupied with finishing up your to do list at work, getting the kids their pressies and attending or catering for all those Christmas parties.
-Having to think about travelling to the in laws for Christmas is always a last minute thing.
-So here are some tips to make travelling that little bit easier.
+Travelling at the busiest time of the year – the summer and Christmas school holidays – can be stressful.
+Your mind is preoccupied with finishing up your to-do list at work, getting presents and gifts ready for the kids, and attending or catering all those Christmas parties.
+Having to think about travelling to visit the in-laws for Christmas is always a last minute rush.

-Digital device for entertainment.
-Make sure you pack a well charged laptop or tablet to watch your favourite downloaded movie while waiting for your flight.
-Remember that power points can be few and far between and free Wi-Fi isn’t always available to stream a movie so be prepared.
-Bring a book or a crossword puzzle just in case.
+Make sure you pack a well-charged laptop or tablet to watch your favourite downloaded movie while waiting for your flight.
+Power points can be few and far between, and free Wi-Fi isn’t always available to stream a movie, so instead think ahead and arrive prepared.
+Young kids don’t always understand how things work, so bring offline back-up activities like a colouring book just in case.